q

 Throughout the curriculum, children receive a balance of academic and personal development.
 We believe that every person is a unique individual, created in God's image and loved by Him.
 We are therefore committed to treat every person with equality of esteem and the respect and dignity due to a child of God.
 We believe that we should strive for the best in all that we do, for all our children.
 We should celebrate the diversity of age, gender, racial and social origins, abilities, culture and religion within our school community.
 We are committed to ensure that all children are given every opportunity to develop their talents to the full.

 Our curriculum places equal importance on core and foundation subjects.
 It has been designed to ensure children acquire, develop and deepen the knowledge they learn and the skills they practice.
 The knowledge and skills learnt are based on the national curriculum which are built upon and which are progressive throughout the year groups.
-We believe that the content of the curriculum should be child-focused to ensure they are inspired, motivated and eager to learn (see link below for curriculum content for each year group for 2019/2020).
+We believe that the content of the curriculum should be child-focused to ensure they are inspired, motivated and eager to learn (see link below for curriculum content for each year group).
 We also believe that central to enhancing our children's learning is the need for experiences outside of the classroom to ensure there are opportunities to nurture creativity and discovery, broaden children's knowledge and to give purpose to learning.

 To support the principles of our curriculum, our teaching and learning throughout the curriculum are built on 6 parts: